 After breakfast we headed to a nearby Jumbo to purchase the diapers that a local CTF

 volunteer (Rita) will pick up from the warehouse Elliniko when she gets back in town tomorrow.
 We filled 4 carts of aid- 3 carts of diapers and wipes and 1 carts of strollers.
 We drove straight to Elliniko to drop off the diapers for Rita to pick up later this week and grab a Dimpa of baby carriers to give to Amurtel.
 We also grabbed some baby pram baskets.
-We’d been shown them when we were there last week- the bottom or stroller portions are missing but they should work great for baby beds.
-So Sarah and Aline we grabbed 6!
+We’d been shown them when we were there last week- the bottom or stroller portions are

 Loaded up we headed into central Athens about a 40 minute drive in traffic.
 The weather is absolutely perfect- cool, the sky are blue and clear from yesterdays rain and huge white billowy clouds in every direction.